• Skip to primary navigation

 Unroll the puff pastry and trim the edges if it needs tidying up.
 Score a line through the pastry around the edge, about 1cm inside the rectangle.
 Make sure not to cut all the way through.
 Score around the edge in a criss-cross pattern and brush with the beaten egg.

 Spread the inside of the rectangle with your onion mix.
 I used caramelised onion chutney today which brought an extra sweetness to my tart.
-It works just as well if you caramelise the onions your self, frying in a little oil and water until they are soft, sweet and browned.
+It works just as well if you caramelise the onions yourself, frying them in a little oil and water until they are soft, sweet and browned.

 tomato-tart-puff-pastry

-Cut your tomatoes in half and spread on top of the onion, alternating between red and yellow.
+Cut your tomatoes in half and spread them out on top of the onion, alternating between red and yellow.

 tomato-tart-puff-pastry